Built for the nib

 Vintage-Pen Restoration Journal — multi-step teardown with sac replacement documentation, filling-mechanism diagrams, production-year identification, and member-only parts-sourcing library

-The vintage restoration journal is where the accumulated craft knowledge of the fountain pen restoration community either gets preserved in a form that survives forum migrations and platform shutdowns or disappears into the same thread-archaeology problem that makes FPN research feel like excavation rather than reference.
-A well-documented restoration journal for a Parker Vacumatic — the diaphragm-pump filling system Parker used from the early 1930s through the early 1950s, characterized by the accordion-fold rubber diaphragm sac and the plunger mechanism with a specific number of plunger strokes required to fill — covers the same territory as a technical service manual: production-year identification from the date-band imprints on the barrel (the year code system Parker used differs by decade), disassembly sequence with photographs at each stage (the cap removal, the section unthreading, the Vacumatic plunger disassembly tool application, the diaphragm removal without tearing the accordion folds), diaphragm sizing (the Vacumatic takes a diaphragm rather than a standard sac — the correct diameter and fold depth for the specific barrel size matters because an undersized diaphragm won't fill to capacity and an oversized one will jam the plunger), shellac application technique with the heat source and application method that prevents over-application onto the barrel interior, reassembly documentation with photographs of each stage, and a final write sample showing the restored pen's ink flow and line quality after a 24-hour break-in period.
-VeloCMS's vintage restoration journal post type includes all of these as structured fields with guided prompts — the production-year field auto-populates date-code reference information for the pen maker and model, the sac-sizing field links to the sizing database the community maintains (Esterbrook pens, for instance, have a well-documented sac-size lookup that varies by model and nib unit), and the filling-mechanism diagram field supports embedded SVG or annotated photograph diagrams showing the mechanism in exploded view.
-The member-only tier holds the parts-sourcing library: specific vendors for replacement Vacumatic diaphragms, Esterbrook sac kits, Snorkel O-rings, and Pelikan piston rebuild components — the sourcing information that pen restorers guard carefully and that paid subscribers receive as part of a restoration-focused membership.
+The vintage restoration journal is where the accumulated craft knowledge of the fountain pen restoration community either gets preserved in a form that survives forum migrations or disappears into the same thread-archaeology problem that makes FPN research feel like excavation rather than reference.
+A well-documented restoration journal for a Parker Vacumatic covers the same territory as a technical service manual: production-year identification, disassembly sequence with photographs, diaphragm sizing, shellac application technique, reassembly documentation, and a final write sample.
+VeloCMS's vintage restoration journal post type includes all of these as structured fields with guided prompts — the production-year field auto-populates date-code reference information, the sac-sizing field links to the sizing database, and the filling-mechanism diagram field supports embedded SVG or annotated photograph diagrams.
+The member-only tier holds the parts-sourcing library.

 9 features built for fountain pen publishing